life0fun/dotsters/README.md

 ### Data Based Communication

-With channel, you basic communication is not calling anymore, it is data now !!!
+With channel, you basic communication is not calling anymore, it is data !!!

 We can split the chain and distribute the work across webworkers.
-Think about it, with today's event callback, you can not even call across webworkers.
-With channel, you connect components through data, which is easy to distribute the work, and easy to reason about.
+Think about it, with today's function call chain, you can not split your call chains across webworkers.
+With channel, you connect components through data and you can distribute your work across webworkers.
+Data based communication is easy to distribute, scale, and reason about.